vaisnavr/Digital-Twin-RAG-Model/README.md

 ---

-## 1. Project Overview
+## 📌 1.
+Project Overview

-This project builds a **Customer Persona Twin** that mimics how a fashion-forward, sustainability-aware shopper thinks and speaks when asked fall styling questions.
-The twin is not a “stylist textbook” or a generic recommender; instead, it responds using the persona’s tone, tradeoffs, and priorities (**trend relevance + ethics + practicality**).
+This project builds a **Customer Persona Twin** that mimics how a **fashion-forward, sustainability-aware shopper** thinks and speaks when asked fall styling questions.

+Unlike a generic recommender or a “stylist textbook,” the twin responds using the persona’s:

+- Tone
+- Tradeoffs
+- Priorities (**trend relevance + ethics + practicality**)

+### 🔁 System Flow (RAG Pipeline)

 The system is implemented as a **Retrieval-Augmented Generation (RAG)** pipeline on top of **Gemini**:

-1. A user asks a question (e.g., *“How do I upgrade my fall wardrobe sustainably?”*)
+1. A user asks a question
+   *(e.g., “How do I upgrade my fall wardrobe sustainably?”)*
 2. The system retrieves relevant evidence snippets from a custom knowledge base
 3. Gemini generates an answer in the persona’s voice grounded in retrieved context

-This satisfies the project requirement to adapt a pretrained LLM using **domain data, prompt engineering, RAG, and evaluation**.
+✅ This satisfies the project requirement to adapt a pretrained LLM using **domain data, prompt engineering, RAG, and evaluation**.

 ---

-## 2. Digital Twin Definition
+## 🧍 2.
+Digital Twin Definition

 ### 2.1 Digital Twin Type

 **Customer Persona Twin — Persona Mimic**

 ### 2.2 Persona

 **Trend-Conscious Sustainable Shopper**

 - Fashion-forward but practical
 - Influenced by trends and social media, but avoids fast fashion excess
-- Strong preference for ethical and sustainable choices (materials, thrifting, cost-per-wear)
+- Strong preference for ethical and sustainable choices:
+  - materials
+  - thrifting
+  - cost-per-wear
 - Likes confident, curated recommendations and “wearable” trend translation

 ### 2.3 Twin Behavior